Each project requires various submissions, based on the scope of that project. Examples of submissions include:

 After Planning Commission

-There will likely be conditions for final approval, especially for larger projects.
-These may include review of the final site plan, landscaping details, bike and automobile parking details, and building elevations.
-If a transportation study was done during the zoning review process, then final approval by the Transportation Planner and Traffic Engineer will likely be a condition.
+Next steps may include review of the final site plan, landscaping details, bike and automobile parking details, and building elevations.
+If a transportation study was done during the zoning review process, then final approval by the Transportation Planner and Traffic Engineer will likely be a condition of Planning Commission approval.